nocobase/website/content/articles/self-hsosted-projects-list/index.md

 **Introduction**

-changedetection.io is an open-source web page change detection tool that monitors content changes on specified web pages and notifies users when changes occur.
+Changedetection.io is an open-source web page change detection tool.
+It monitors specified web pages for content changes and notifies users when they occur.

-**Self-Hosted Highlights**
+**Self-Hosted Advantages**

-* **Data Privacy & Control**: Self-hosting changedetection.io locally ensures that web monitoring data is not accessed by third parties, giving users complete control over monitoring data.
+* **Data Privacy & Control**: Self-hosting changedetection.io locally ensures that web monitoring data remains private and isn't accessed by third parties, giving users full control.
-* **Customization**: Allows detailed configuration of monitoring rules and notification mechanisms, suitable for highly customized use cases.
+* **Customization**: Allows detailed configuration of monitoring rules and notification mechanisms, ideal for highly specific use cases.
 * **Maintenance Costs**: Requires users to manage software updates and issue resolution, but reduces long-term costs.

 ## No.10：Dashy